Sergey Dorenko: Biography

+1980s

 In 1982, Dorenko graduated from People's Friendship University of Russia in Moscow, and served as a Portuguese-Russian translator in Angola.
 In June 1984, he was drafted to the military, but was discharged in January 1985 due to health problems.

 In April 1985, Dorenko became an employee of Gosteleradio (State Television and Radio Broadcasting Company, the only TV and radio broadcaster in the Soviet Union).

+1990s

 Between 1996 and 1999, he hosted Vremya, a news commentary program on ORT.
 In September 1999, Dorenko hosted the weekly Sergey Dorenko Show on Saturdays at 9pm, and in November 1999 became a Deputy Director General of ORT.
 He was critical of the Mayor of Moscow, Yuriy Luzhkov, Yevgeny Primakov and their party Fatherland-All Russia, who were major opponents of Vladimir Putin and the pro-Putin party Unity during the 1999 State Duma electoral campaign.
 In his program, collages of Luzhkov in women's dress were shown.
+After that, Dorenko was widely nicknamed "TV Hitman" in the media.

+From September 1999 to September 2000, Dorenko hosted the Author's Program of Sergey Dorenko.
+Before the 1999 Duma elections, the program worked against the leaders of the Fatherland - All Russia bloc, Yury Luzhkov, then mayor of Moscow, and Yevgeny Primakov.
+It achieved its goal when the bloc lost the elections to the newly created United Russia.
+Dorenko's sharp criticism of Luzhkov drew much attention, even leading to the temporary closure of the program.
+On his program, Dorenko showed a video filmed from a helicopter of Luzhkov's real estate in the Moscow Oblast, revealed Luzhkov's financial secrets, and circulated a photograph of Luzhkov in the company of the crime boss Yaponchik).
+Dorenko also accused Luzhkov of involvement in the murder of American businessman Paul Tatum in 1996.
+Dorenko's phrase "you would think: what does Luzhkov have to do with this?", which accompanied his accusations, became widely known.
+The 24 October 1999 broadcast of the program also became memorable: it revealed some details about the state of Yevgeny Primakov's health, as a result of which Primakov dropped out of the race for the presidency of the Russian Federation, and Dorenko received the nickname "telekiller" from his colleagues.

+2000s

-In August 2000, Dorenko's program criticized the government handling of the submarine Kursk explosion.
-Soon afterwards, his program was cancelled, and Dorenko alleged that this was a result of pressure from the Kremlin.
-According to BBC News, Dorenko told Echo of Moscow radio at the time that "on 29th August the president proposed that I join his team, as he put it, and stay at Channel 1 to be his favourite and best-loved journalist."
+On 2 September 2000, Dorenko's program criticized the government's handling of the sinking of the Kursk submarine based on materials from a business trip to the Vidyayevo garrison.
+In particular, the program criticized President Vladimir Putin.
+Soon afterward, his program was canceled in a scandal, and Dorenko alleged that this resulted from pressure from the Kremlin.

-"I said to him: I am very sorry, I can and very much would like to work at Channel 1 but as part of the team of the viewers.
-[President Putin] just said in reply: I see that you have not yet made up your mind.
-I said: On the contrary, I have made up my mind, in favour of the viewers."